syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>Represents the command to apply bottom margin for the selected table in a `SfRichTextBoxAdv` control.</p>
 </td>
 <td width="152">
-<p>The cell bottom margin value need to be set for current selected table.</p>
+<p>The cell bottom margin value to be applied for current selected table.</p>
 </td>
 </tr>
 <tr>